 How to Find Investors for Your Zero-Waste Refill Shop

-Now, before you go running for the hills thinking that I’m telling you to ask people for handouts, that’s NOT it.
-You can gather dozens of investors around your zero-waste business by running a regulation crowdfunding campaign, like with Honeycomb Credit.
+You can gather dozens of investors around your zero-waste business by running a regulation local business investment round, like with Honeycomb Credit.

-And the best part about loan crowdfunding is that it connects you to investors, but you’re not giving up any equity in your business!
+And the best part about local business investing is that it connects you to investors, but you’re not giving up any equity in your business!
 You get to keep your profits, unlike if you entered into a traditional investor relationship.
 Also, loan crowdfunding has shown to drum up interest in a business before it’s even opened, thanks to the people who’ve invested becoming customers.